ChimeHQ/OAuthenticator/README.md

 > bsky.social's DPoP nonce changes frequently (maybe every 10-30 seconds?).
 I have observed that if the nonce changes between when a user requested a 2FA code and the code being entered, the server will reject the login attempt.
 Trying again will involve user interaction.

 Resovling PDS servers for a user is involved and beyond the scope of this library.
 However, [ATResolve](https://github.com/mattmassicotte/ATResolve) might help!

+If you are using a platform that does not have [CryptoKit](https://developer.apple.com/documentation/cryptokit/) available, like Linux, you'll have to supply a `PKCEVerifier` parameter to the `Bluesky.tokenHandling` function.

 ```swift
 let responseProvider = URLSession.defaultProvider